skip to main content

 To find out more about the reasons and extent to which social media sites collect and process your data, or to change your privacy settings, please refer to your social media provider's privacy policy.

-Where you provide your information to us we may share it with our group companies and affiliates, advertising networks and partners, commercial partners (including but not limited to owners of hotel businesses we manage or to whom we have licensed a brand and/or hotel system), and sharing with our suppliers.
+Where you provide your information to us we may share it with our group companies and affiliates, advertising networks and partners, commercial partners (including but not limited to owners of hotel businesses we manage or to whom we have licensed a brand and/or hotel system) and sharing with our suppliers.

-We will share your information within our group of hotels (as named above) for administrative purposes such as managing bookings and guest stays, as well as making sure information is accurate, up to date and to enable business planning and continuity.
+For example, we will share your information with owners of hotel businesses we manage and/or to whom we have licensed a brand and/or hotel system for administrative purposes such as managing bookings and guest stays, as well as making sure information is accurate, up to date and to enable business planning and continuity.

 Sharing with advertising partners